-In terms of payment Bluehost accepts all major credit cards (Visa, Mastercard, American express, and Discover), PayPal payments, purchase orders, checks (only US residents can pay this way), and money orders (only in US dollars).
+In terms of payment they accept all major CC’s (Visa, Mastercard, American Express, and Discover), PayPal payments, purchase orders, checks (only US residents can pay this way), and money orders (only in US dollars).

 Credit Cards: Credit card payment is the default payment option when you create your account.
 You simply have to fill in your standard card information (expiration date, cardholder’s name, etc.) and it will be saved for future payments.

-PayPal: PayPal is one of the accepted payment options for Bluehost.
+PayPal: PayPal is one of the accepted payment options.
 But, only instant payments are accepted.
-This means you have to have a bank account or credit card linked to your PayPal account for it to be an accepted form of payment.
+This means you have to have a bank account or CC linked to your PayPal account for it to be an accepted form of payment.
 Once you set PayPal as your main payment method, all auto-renewals will be taken from your PayPal account.

 Money orders or Checks: Money orders and checks are accepted, but only in US money.
 The hosting term must also be for 12 months or longer.
 An invoice will need to be created before you send a check or money order, this is to ensure that the amount paid is correct.
 Services that require monthly renewal cannot be paid by check or money order; they require an active credit card or PayPal account.
 Checks and money orders can be sent to the following address:

 560 Timpanogos Pkwy.